 This course gives the student the opportunity to demonstrate the knowledge and skills learned from the computer forensics and e-discovery certificate course work.
 The practicum will include a written exam and a practical exam.
 The student will demonstrate comprehensive knowledge of high level proficiency in order to complete the course.
-Prerequisites: ITD 2143 Corequisite: ITD 2173 (Spring Only)
+Lab: 2 hours per week.
+Prerequisite: ITD 2143; Corequisite: ITD 2173